 Our first stop was the bard’s birthplace.
 Although the village was busy, the outside of Burns Cottage was delightfully people free.
 It was an unexpected surprise to be able to snap the famous cottage without moaning about people wandering into shot.

 The Wee White Dug piped up that Burns wasn’t the only famous, handsome lad who hailed from Ayrshire.
-He too was an Ayrshire laddie.
-We were surprised to learn, that after appearing on some Visit Scotland billboards in London he considered himself to be as famous as Robert Burns.
+He too is an Ayrshire laddie.
+It seems that after appearing on a Visit Scotland billboard in London recently, he now considers himself as famous as Robert Burns.

 Poet’s Path – the Burns Trail, Alloway

 After snapping Burns Cottage, we meadered along Poet’s Path.
 The path features Tam O’Shanter weather vanes and statues inspired by other Burns works – it’s great fun.